nejifresh/automating-aws-python/README.md

 # automating-aws-python
-Course on Automating AWS with python
+Course on Automating AWS with python now and now.